imitelis/Birth_Query_Network/README.md

 ### To Do (the bare minimum):
   *  The assigned BigQuery read-only database.
 V
   *  A graphical web frontend written in Javascript or Typescript.
 V
       *  Use either Vue or a React framework.
   *  A backend written in Python or Java.
 V
       *  If you are using Python, you should use either Flask or Django.
-V
       *  If you are using Java, you should use either Spring Boot or Dropwizard.
-V
   *  Your own read-write database.
 This can be either by MySQL or PostgreSQL.
 This is where you will store all state specific to your application.
 V
   *  A Docker compose file that runs the application.
-W
+V
       *  It should run a minimum of 3 containers: your frontend, your backend, and a database.
-V

 (remember to fill this form: https://docs.google.com/forms/d/e/1FAIpQLScSBvVtvT9mNeO_FgVrodAymHYmSE4dXrNndiA96farYuWYOQ/viewform) before the deadline!!!

 ### To Do (functionalities):
-  *  Visual Summary of Queried Data (turn that JSON unto something more visible) V
+  *  Visual Summary of Queried Data V
-  *  Save Query With Name, Username, and Comment D
+  *  Save Query With Name, Username, and Comment V
   *  Show All Saved Queries V
   *  Comment on Query D
-  *  Select Saved Query D
+  *  Select Saved Query V
   *  Persistence V
   *  Multiplayer Functionality V